Oxytrol (Oxybutynin)

 What If You Miss a Dose?

-If you forget to change your patch after 3-4 days, remove the old patch, put on a new patch in a different area, and continue to follow your original application schedule.
+If you forget to change your patch after three or four days, remove the old patch and apply a new one in a different area, then continue your regular schedule.

 Side Effects